Emergency!: Antique Dennis fire engine

 An antique fire engine was the subject of three episodes of the show.
 In the third season, episode 2, entitled, "The Old Engine", Gage and DeSoto see a derelict fire engine in a scrap yard during a fire.
 They purchase the vehicle for $80 according to the script and attempt to restore it.
 The script says it is a 1932 Dennis fire engine, but the vehicle is a Dennis Ace model, manufactured from 1934 to 1939 and sold to the British market, including Australia, New Zealand, and India.
 Records indicate this model was not sold in the US.

-In Season 4, Episode 13, "The Parade", the two paramedics have finished their restoration of the Dennis Ace fire engine for the California Firefighters Parade, though having to replace a part that just busted.
+In Season 4, Episode 13, "The Parade", the two paramedics have finished their restoration of the Dennis Ace fire engine for the California Firefighters Parade, though having to replace a part that just broke.
 En route to the parade, wearing antique uniforms, the two spot an apartment fire and respond in the engine using its antiquated equipment to rescue two people trapped in the building before Los Angeles County Fire Department arrives.
 The Dennis Ace is heavily damaged when the structure collapses onto it.
 In Season 5, Episode 2, "The Old Engine Cram" the main characters are informed by Nurse McCall that a man is looking to buy that same model of fire engine.
 Unfortunately, the engine is mistakenly referred to in the script as a 1923 Paige when it is actually a Dennis.